 Please have a look at the AOD Introduction video from our founders, and then perhaps review the six introductions to our Toolset.
-We have developed 40 tools to support the ODNL members and clients effort in seeking to deliver change and desired benefits more reliably using AOD.
+We have developed 40 tools to support the ODN members and clients effort in seeking to deliver change and desired benefits more reliably using AOD.

 SME Table Template

 The first part of >Assured Outcome Delivery (AOD) approach is to capture the aspirational objectives of those who want to shape and deliver organisational change.

 GameChanging is a useful and very effective technique in several AOD contexts.
 In visioning it can be used to help generate ways around blockers and obstructions that appear to be impossible to resolve.

 AOD Bias-free Estimation is a four-point estimating process for CashPoints which produces benefit calculations that are possible, probable, transparent, auditable and includes factoring for risk and double count removal.